Group Handover for Drone Base Stations: Introduction

 In light of these challenges, our main contributions are listed as; \begin{itemize}

-\item We propose a fast and energy-efficient handover scheme for the high-density areas where UxNB can be exploited efficiently to provide service to the UEs.
+\item {A fast and energy-efficient handover scheme is proposed} for the high-density areas where UxNB can be exploited efficiently to provide service to the UEs.
 The current handover solution in both LTE \cite{3GPP36300} and 5G NR \cite{3GPP501} requires to share UE data from the \textit{s-BS} to the \textit{t-BS}.
-However, there is no data-sharing between BSs in our proposed method, which is the reason for the time and energy-saving solution.
+However, there is no data-sharing between BSs in our proposed method, {which saves time and energy}.
 Besides, confirming UEs by the \textit{t-BS} as a group decreases the time for handover.

 \item Fake BS attack is a security issue for current mobile networks.
 Using UxNB also creates the same problem.
 Any intruder can impersonate a UxNB and try to control UEs.
 Our proposal offers an authentication solution between BSs.
 UxNB can obtain public and private key pair from the core network before becoming active.
-When UxNB comes over the high-density area, the \textit{s-BS} can authenticate UxNB easily by using the public key of the \textit{t-BS} as explained in the group handover framework section.
+When UxNB comes over {a} high-density area, the \textit{s-BS} can authenticate UxNB easily by using the public key of the \textit{t-BS} as explained in the group handover framework section.

 \item As the \textit{s-BS} shares the group secret information with the \textit{t-BS}.
 By using this function, the \textit{t-BS} can authenticate UEs easily in the group handover phase.
 The authentication can be accomplished as a group.
 Thanks to having a private function, there is no phase for the control packet transmissions of data between BSs.
 While the \textit{s-BS} sends data for each UE to the \textit{t-BS} in 3GPP Release 16\cite{3GPP501}, no data-sharing between BSs is required in our proposed method.
 Therefore, in our proposed method, the number of control packet transmissions between BSs is zero.